plopezmp/GdR/Automation Lab with Python/README.md

 2. The line `transport input all` is required to be able to stablish Telnet and SSH connections.
 The user and password (`plm` and `cisco`) could be personalized.
 3. `R1#show ip int brief`
-4. Now, is it possible to test the telnet connection to R1 from the automation station Terminal:
+4. Now, is it possible to test the telnet connection to R1 from the localhost Terminal:
    ```
-   root@NetworkAutomation-1:~#telnet 192.168.122.251
+   root@NetworkAutomation-1:~#telnet 172.18.0.251
    Username: plm
    password:
    ```